Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

-It has been shown that random-organizing systems without thermal noise can undergo a transition from an absorbing state to an active state with increasing density~\cite{corte2008random,menon2009u,hexner2015, tjhung2015,lei2019,ma2019hyperuniformity}.
-In our random-organizing model starting with random initial particle velocities, when $l_{d} \ll l_m$, a single active collision on average induces less than one further collision, which causes the exponential decay of activation events as a function of time.
-The system thus falls into an absorbing state with zero particle velocity.
-When $l_{d} \gg l_m $, a single activation on average induces multiple active collisions, triggering chain reactions and leaves the system staying in an chaotic active state.
-In Fig.~\ref{Fig1}b, we plot the phase diagram of the system in the representation of $\sigma/l_d$ and $\tilde{\rho}$.
-The solid line with open symbols shows the measured phase boundary of system, while the dashed line shows $\sigma/l_m$ as a function of $\tilde{\rho}$, and they are rather close to each other especially at small $\tilde{\rho}$.
-We perform the finite-size scaling analysis~\cite{henkel2008non,rossi2000} to accurately determine the transition points and identify the universality class of the absorbing-active transition.
-This method requires an activity order parameter to quantify the absorbing-active transition.
-In discrete space-time lattice models, the activity can be defined as the density of activated particles~\cite{rossi2000}.
-However, in our off-lattice system, distinguishing the activated and passive particles is difficult.
-Therefore, in our event-driven simulations, we define the activity of the system at a specific time $t_i$ as the dimensionless spatial-temporal activation (collision) density, i.e.,
+In our model with random initial particle velocities, when $l_{d} \ll l_m$, a single active collision on average induces less than one further collision, which causes the exponential decay of activation events as a function of time.
+The system thus falls into an absorbing state with vanishing particle velocity, in some sense analogous to the liquid-solid transition (see \emph{SI Appendix} {Movie} S1).
+On the contrary, when $l_{d} \gg l_m $, a single activation can trigger chain reactions, leaving the system in a dynamically active state {(see \emph{SI Appendix} {Movie} S2, S3)}.
+Similar absorbing phase transitions have been reported in many other systems~\cite{corte2008random,regev2015,royer2015precisely, mangan2008reversible}, which have deep connections with the celebrated self-organized criticality~\cite{jensen1998self}. { In this work, we focus on the low density regime, to avoid the possible crystallization}.
+In Fig.~\ref{Fig1}B, we plot the phase diagram of the 2D system in the representation of $\sigma/l_d$ and $\tilde{\rho}$.
+The solid line with open symbols shows the phase boundary of system obtained from simulations, and the dashed line shows $\sigma/l_m$ as a function of $\tilde{\rho}$.
+Two lines are rather close to each other especially at small $\tilde{\rho}$, indicating the transition occurs round $l_{d} \simeq l_m $.
+In \emph{SI Appendix}, Fig.~S1-2, by using the finite-size scaling analysis~\cite{henkel2008non,rossi2000}, we investigate the criticality of this transition in 2D systems with weak inertia ($l_{d} =\sqrt{10}\sigma$) and strong inertia ($l_{d} =10^4 \sigma$).
+We summarize the obtained critical exponents in Table \ref{Tab_1} and compare them with those from the universality of directed percolation (DP)~\cite{henkel2008non} and conserved directed percolation (CDP)~\cite{manna1991}.
+We find the transition belongs to CDP for systems with small inertia and relative high critical density $\tilde{\rho}_c=0.12192$.
+Increasing the inertia to $l_d=10^4\sigma$ makes the system approach the dilute limit ($\tilde{\rho}_c=3.2350\times 10^{-5}$) and induces a crossover from CDP to its long-range mean-field scenario due to the corresponding increase of $l_m$.
+Here, $l_m$ acts as the effective ``interaction range" in the system, which diverges as the system approaches the dilute limit.
+Similar results for 3D systems can be found in \emph{SI Appendix}, Fig.~S3-4 and Table S1.